ofiwg/libfabric/fabtests/man/fabtests.7.md

 : Spawns child processes to verify basic functionality of using a shared address vector with RDM endpoints.

+*fi_av_stress*
+: A multi-threaded client communicates over a large number of RDM endpoints to a single server endpoint, with the client endpoints continually being created and destroyed.

 *fi_rdm_tagged_peek*
 : Basic test of using the FI_PEEK operation flag with tagged messages.
   Works with RDM endpoints.